-The objective of the course is to provide a mathematical introduction to the mechanics
+The objective of the course is to provide a mathematical introduction to the mechanics and control of robots that can be modeled as kinematic chains.

-KINEMATICS AND DYNAMICS OF ROBOTIC LINKS
+KINEMATICS AND DYNAMICS OF ROBOTIC LINKS UNIT II

 Kinematics and Dynamics of Robotic linkages (open ended type manipulators)- Frames, Transformations: Translation and rotation, Denavit-Hartenberg parameters, Forward and Inverse Kinematics, Jacobian, Dynamics: Equations of motion, Newton-Euler formulation.